kyleboas/tacticsjournal.com/_posts/2023/7/2023-7-13-mason-mount-will-be-used-like-ryan-gravenberch.md

 Finally, the thing all Manchester United fans wanted to see: a Mason Mount through ball.
 I can picture him making these types of passes into Antony and Marcus Rashford this season.

 His chance creation, paired with his intensity and proficiency when pressing, will be a game-changer.
 Christian Eriksen can pass, but he can't press like Mount.
 High work-rate and an even higher IQ.

+The fact that they could not score at least one goal in the first half was a bad look.
+They had no bite in attack.
+They should be able to bury one.
+I love seeing Jadon Sancho in the central position, but not as a false 9; it doesn't work.
+Shows the desperation of the situation right now.
+Even if you were to add Bruno Fernandes, Luke Shaw, and Antony to that squad, I don't think that would elevate them enough to a level where they could be considered 'threatening.'

+They must sign a more reliable, non-injury-prone, clinical number 9 to be an outlet for Mason Mount, Bruno Fernandes, and Jadon Sancho.